alfadb/specs-workflow-mcp/README.md

 ## Workflow Example

-### 1. You describe requirements
+### 1. You Describe Requirements

 ```
 You: "I need to build a user authentication system"
 ```

-### 2. AI creates structured documents
+### 2. AI Creates Structured Documents

 ```
-AI: "I'll help you create spec workflow for user authentication..."
+AI: "I'll help you create a spec workflow for user authentication..."

-📝 requirements.md - User stories and functional requirements
+📝 requirements.md - User stories and feature requirements
 🎨 design.md - Technical architecture and design decisions
 ✅ tasks.md - Concrete implementation task list
 ```

-### 3. Review and implement step by step
+### 3. Step-by-Step Review and Implementation

-After each stage, the AI requests your confirmation before proceeding, ensuring the project stays on the right track.
+After each phase completion, AI will request your confirmation before proceeding to ensure the project stays on the right track.

 ## Document Organization